 Europeans have struggled to come up with a coherent policy towards immigration and irregular migration flows.
-This has become particularly evident in the response to the so-called ‘migrant crisis’, which has seen increasing flows of migrants from the regions south and south-east of Europe.
-Migration is now a policy area that has triggered both internal and external responses and within the EU these two dimensions have become increasingly interconnected.
-In the external dimension, the military has become increasingly visible, from EU and NATO operations in the Mediterranean to a new Italian mission in the Sahel, where the military has taken on a range of responsibilities including fighting human trafficking and smuggling, contributing to situational awareness, and deterring migration flows.
+This has been particularly evident in the response to the so-called ‘migrant crisis’, which has seen increasing flows of migrants from the regions south and south-east of Europe.
+Migration is now a policy area that has triggered both internal and external responses.
+Within the EU these two dimensions have become increasingly interconnected.
+In the external dimension, the military has become more visible, from EU and NATO operations in the Mediterranean to a new Italian mission in the Sahel, where the military has taken on a range of responsibilities including fighting human trafficking and smuggling, contributing to situational awareness, and deterring migration flows.

-However, this military engagement has raised questions: What value does it add to civilian security operations; How effective is it; And what consequences will military involvement have in the long term for the way Europe approaches migration?
+However, this military engagement has raised questions: What value does it add to civilian security operations?
+How effective is it?
+What consequences will military involvement have in the long term for the way Europe approaches migration?

 Julia Himmrich is a Dahrendorf Post-Doctoral Fellow at the London School of Economics.